ralphcomplido/Giphy-API/README.md

 ## Code Explaination

-### The html only has 3 parts,
+### - The html only has 3 parts:

  - Buttons
  - Add Buttons
  - Show Results

-###The css is only used to put margins, add colors to buttons, and arrange the position of the sections.
+### - The css is only used to put margins, add colors to buttons, and arrange the position of the sections.

-### The javascript does the most work for this code.
+### - The javascript does the most work for this code.
 I used Jquery and AJAX to access api then manipulate the DOM.

-### Here are the brief explanations of the codes to achieve the goal:
+### - Here are the brief explanations of the codes to achieve the goal:
- -To access API, we use this code:
+- To access API, we use this code:

 ```
 var queryURL = "https://api.giphy.com/v1/gifs/search?api_key=UM935ggzdYI5h9BsnSpl4Utwp0UV5kkm&q=" + animal + "&limit=25&offset=0&rating=G&lang=en";